hetdoshi1999/NEXUS_Product-Spec/README.md

 | Enterprise clients want to own the AI layer | Partner model rather than compete; provide reasoning API they embed |
 | Users feel manipulated if they sense commercial bias | Zero advertising model; no affiliate recommendations; explicit policy |

-**> Business Note:** Meridian's ethical constraint is also its business constraint: the moment a user suspects a recommendation is influenced by commercial considerations, trust collapses.
+**> Business Note:** Nexus's ethical constraint is also its business constraint: the moment a user suspects a recommendation is influenced by commercial considerations, trust collapses.
 No affiliate model.
 No sponsored placements.
 Revenue comes from users, not from the options they're evaluating.

 ---